 - General Education Requirements (applies to degrees, certificates and career pathways certificates).

-- Fulfill requirements listed on a graduation guide or catalog.
-The college may elect any set of catalog requirements for a students to complete from the year a student begins a program through the current year.
+- Fulfill requirements listed on a program map.
+The college may elect any set of catalog requirements for a student to complete from the year a student begins a program through the current year.

 - Students must have a minimum cumulative GPA or 2.0 at the time the Associate of Arts Oregon Transfer or Associate of Science Oregon Transfer degree is awarded.